-The Quality Improvement Organization is a group of doctors and other health care experts paid by the Federal government to check on and help improve the quality of care for people with Medicare.
+The Quality Improvement Organization is a group of doctors and other health care experts paid by the federal government to check on and help improve the quality of care for people with Medicare.
 This includes reviewing plan decisions about when it's time to stop covering certain kinds of medical care.
-These experts are not part of our plan.
+These experts aren't part of our plan.